The Birth of a Nation (2016 film): Plot

-When Nat manages to secretly meet Cherry once more, she tells him that innocent slaves have been murdered in retaliation and more will be as long as Nat is on the run.
-Nat turns himself in and is condemned to death.
-During the hanging, Nat notices the slave boy who betrayed the group in the crowd but Nat does not seem to harbor ill will towards him.
-The film ends with a fade of the boy's crying face into the face of an adult soldier who presumably is the same boy, grown up and fighting for the Union Army in the American Civil War.
+In a secret meeting with Cherry, Nat learns of the retaliatory murder of innocent slaves and the potential for more bloodshed as long as he remains on the run.
+Consequently, Nat decides to surrender himself and is condemned to death.
+During his hanging, Nat notices the slave boy who betrayed their group in the crowd, but he harbors no ill will towards him.
+The film concludes with a fade from the boy's tearful face to the face of an adult soldier, presumably the same boy now grown up and fighting for the Union Army during the American Civil War.